 In the second half of 2000, having successfully integrated the Thorn Americas and Central Rents acquisitions, we resumed our strategy of increasing our store base.
 For the year ended December 31, 2000, we opened 36 new stores, acquired 74 stores and closed 27 existing stores.
-Of the 27 stores closed, 22 were merged with existing stores and five were sold.
-The 74 acquired stores were the result of 19 separate acquisition transactions for an aggregate purchase price of approximately \$42.5 million in cash.
-During 2001, we acquired 95 stores for approximately \$49.3 million in cash in 52 separate transactions and opened an additional 76 new stores.
-We also closed 48 stores, merging 42 with existing stores and selling six stores, resulting in a total store count of 2,281 at December 31, 2001.
+Of the 27 stores closed, 22 were merged with existing stores, four were sold and one was closed with no surviving store.
+For the year ended December 31, 2001, we opened 76 new stores, acquired 95 stores, purchased accounts from 90 competitors' locations and closed 48 existing stores.
+Of the 48 stores closed, 42 were merged with existing stores and six were sold.
+The 95 acquired stores and acquired accounts were the result of 52 separate transactions for an aggregate purchase price of approximately \$49.8 million in cash.